-3.3 Tax Regime
+3.3 Managers: Tax Regime

 Private fund managers in the form of companies are subject to enterprise income tax and VAT.
-The enterprise income tax rate is 25% of the profit of the company (including management fees and any performance incentive fees) and VAT is taxed at 6% and is applicable to management fee revenue.
+The enterprise income tax rate is 25% of the company's profit (including management fees and any performance incentive fees), and VAT is taxed at 6% and is applicable to management fee revenue and other incomes received from the fund in the form of fees, such as performance incentive fees.

-Private fund managers in the form of limited partnerships are considered tax pass-through entities and are not subject to enterprise income tax.
-Management fees and performance incentive fees received by the limited partnership manager will be distributed to the non-individual partners which will in turn make their own tax filings.
+Private fund managers in the form of limited partnerships are considered tax pass-through entities and are not subject to enterprise income tax (while incomes received in the form of fees are still subject to VAT).
+Management fees and carried interest received by the limited partnership manager will be distributed to the non-individual partners which will in turn make their own tax filings.
 For individual partners, the limited partnership manager will withhold individual income tax at the rate of 5%-35% based on the amount of proceeds received.

-3.4 Rules Concerning "Permanent Establishments"
+3.4 Rules Concerning Permanent Establishments

 There are no clear rules on whether foreign investors investing passively in a private fund domiciled in China with no participation in the management and operation of the fund will be deemed to have a "permanent establishment" in China.
-Therefore, if such foreign investors are considered to have "permanent establishment"

-through their investment in a private fund in China, they may be subject to a tax rate higher than the 10% withholding tax by Chinese tax authorities.
+Therefore, if such foreign investors are considered to have "permanent establishment" through their investment in a private fund in China, they may be subject to a tax rate higher than the 10% withholding tax by the Chinese tax authorities.
 For fund management teams that manage both offshore funds and onshore China-domiciled funds, there could be potential questions as to whether the same management team's presence in China will constitute "permanent establishment" of the offshore fund and fund manager.
 There are no well-established rules in China as to what constitutes an exemption to "permanent establishment".
 However, in practice, offshore funds and fund managers should ensure that they do not have a permanent business presence in China, and that the investment decisions and operations of the offshore funds are carried out in an offshore jurisdiction to avoid being deemed to have "permanent establishment" in China.